BetterRimworlds/ComaDrug/README.md

 - Not cause addiction or tolerance.
 - Have a controlled duration.
 - Colonists need to be a Crafting skill of level 8 and an Intellectual skill of level 10.
+- Reduces the hunger need by 85% to match real-world conditions.

 ## Compatibility
 - Compatible with RimWorld 1.2+.